-Summer in Florence: July 2-16 and July 16-30, 2017
+Summer in Florence: July 4-17 and July 17-30, 2020

 Reading Latin & Discovering Art History in Italy

-Calder Classics invites students entering 9th through 12th grades to join us in Florence in the summer of 2017.
+Calder Classics invites students entering 9th through 12th grades to join us in Florence in the summer of 2020.
 Over the course of a two-week program, the Classics come alive through the study of Latin, exploration of ancient and modern sites and immersion in daily Italian life.

 Each day, students and their mentors read, translate and discuss Latin literature in a residential “salon” style environment.
 Our Latin readings include such influential authors as Lucretius, Livy, Vergil, Ovid and Petronius.
-We cover material likely to be found on the Latin AP and SAT II.
+We cover material likely to be found on the Latin SAT II.
 Given that participants join us from a variety of schools, we begin with a brief review of Latin grammar.
 We then analyze the texts from both a grammatical and literary perspective, engaging in such topics as the significance of rhetorical devices, meter and intertextuality.
 At least one year of reading original (or slightly adapted) Latin texts is required.

 Dive into Italy’s Art, Culture and History

 Throughout the course, we engage with art that is related thematically to, or directly inspired by, the literature we have read.
-Guided by an art historian, we explore the treasures of Florence, a myriad of museums, monuments, churches, palazzos and piazzas, and view such works as Botticelli’s Primavera and Birth of Venus, Michelangelo’s David, the Duomo of Florence, the Fra Angelico frescoes at the Convent of San Marco and a selection of Last Supper paintings.
-Our discussions will focus on the historical context and broader themes of the art as well as its connection to the curriculum.
+Guided by our resident art historian, we explore the treasures of Florence, a myriad of museums, monuments, churches, palazzos and piazzas, and view such works as Botticelli’s Primavera and Birth of Venus, Michelangelo’s David, the Duomo of Florence, the Fra Angelico frescoes at the Convent of San Marco and a selection of Last Supper paintings.
+Our discussions will focus on the historical context and broader themes of the art as well as its connection to the Latin curriculum.

 Dates & Fees

-Session 1: July 2-16, 2017
+Session 1: July 4-17, 2020

-Session 2: July 16-30, 2017
+Session 2: July 17-30, 2020

 The $5,000 tuition includes accommodations, transportation within Italy, museum entries, instruction and course materials (certain additional books need to be purchased).
 Breakfast, plus either lunch or dinner, are also included.
 Depending on our daily schedules, students will be on their own for either a midday lunch break or an evening dinner break.
 Students are responsible for the cost of their own activities outside of the group.
 Airfare is not included.

 "I am a firm believer that happy kids love to learn, especially when they are in an environment surrounded by great educators and other enthusiastic students.
 My daughter loved your program.
 The photos and updates you sent home were priceless and she enjoyed the small intimate group.
-These kids will be friends for a long time." - Jojo H, parent
+These kids will be friends for a long time." - Jojo, parent

 "Calder Classics is an amazing experience that greatly improved my translation skills and added to the wonder of the city of Florence.
 Exploring the city and seeing some of the most beautiful art that exists was the highlight of my summer, especially because it was with such a great group of people.
-Cindy is fantastic, and I would recommend the program to all." - Anson J., student
+Cindy is fantastic, and I would recommend the program to all." - Anson, student

 "I had an amazing time in Florence this summer with Calder Classics.
 The program was a great mix of academic Latin and cultural immersion.
 I made so many great friends from across the country and saw buildings and statues that we had read about in my Latin class at school.
 I loved the experience of reading Latin in the morning and then seeing either, artwork that the texts inspired, or the geological areas by which it was inspired, in the afternoon." - Davis, student

 "It wasn’t until the Calder Classics Latin Program in Florence that I realized that Classics is the best way for an artist to ground his interests in academics.
 Art, culture, and the origin of the Romance languages come together in one program that is by far the only summer course I would consider returning to again.
-I recommend Calder Classics for those who want to challenge their intellect and immerse themselves in new experiences." - Matthew H., student
+I recommend Calder Classics for those who want to challenge their intellect and immerse themselves in new experiences." - Matthew, student

 "Thank you, Calder Classics, for providing our daughter with a memorable summer experience of three interrelated components: language, culture and fun.
 She returned with newfound confidence in her Latin skills and has begun a new semester reading from prose and verse authors with ease.
-The engaging activities and friendships she established from this unique learning and personal growth adventure will not soon be forgotten." - Darlene J., parent
+The engaging activities and friendships she established from this unique learning and personal growth adventure will not soon be forgotten." - Darlene , parent

 "Sarah's trip to Florence with Calder Classics was the highlight of her summer.
 The class time reading Latin was challenging and interesting and always led to something that the group could then experience or see in a new way in the city- she loved that.
 She also enjoyed her travel companions; she came home with lots of stories and many pictures!
-She left with a sense of having really lived in Florence and with a greater appreciation of the history and culture of what she studies when she reads Latin." - Kristin V., parent
+She left with a sense of having really lived in Florence and with a greater appreciation of the history and culture of what she studies when she reads Latin." - Kristin, parent

 "I had an absolutely incredible time in Florence!
 All the people on the program were amazing and Mrs. Calder was a wonderful Latin teacher.
 I really feel that going on this program helped me gain confidence in my translating abilities and important translation experience.
 Meg, who was our Art/Art History aficionado/teacher, had a staggering amount of knowledge to impart upon us each day about the sights we were visiting.
 I loved this program, so I would love to come back someday!" - Alexia H., student

 "Calder Classics provides a first class opportunity for high school students to learn Latin and Art History from exceptional teachers.
-The program does a particularly wonderful job incorporating the treasures of Florence and Tuscany into the curriculum." - Debbie and Richard B., parents
+The program does a particularly wonderful job incorporating the treasures of Florence and Tuscany into the curriculum." - Debbie and Richard , parents

 Photos from Previous Trips